boromanx386/locAI/lokai/README.md

 2. Check that model storage path has sufficient space (models are several GB)
 3. Verify CUDA is available for GPU acceleration (optional but recommended)

+### TTS Not Working

+1. Ensure `kokoro` and `soundfile` are installed: `pip install kokoro soundfile`
+2. Voice files are automatically downloaded to Hugging Face cache on first use
+3. Default cache location: `~/.cache/huggingface/hub/models--hexgrad--Kokoro-82M/`
+4. If voices are missing, manually download them from [Hugging Face](https://huggingface.co/hexgrad/Kokoro-82M/tree/main/voices) and place them in the cache directory
+5. Check Settings > TTS to verify language and voice selection

 ## Project Structure

 ```